NokNokMLS/BigDoorWyamBlog/input/posts/2019-01-24-are-you-paying-too-much-rent.md

 \- Example of Polish apartment lease, in English

-\- Best district to Buy
+\- Best District to Buy

 \- The Digest - every Sunday, the best stories from around the world about Poland.
 See previous examples here.